Updated May 8, 2023

 - Formal distractions like questions, quizzes, etc.

-- Conclusion with next steps – an email for future contact, suggestions for further research, a call to action, etc.
+- Conclusion with the next step – email for future contact, suggestions for further research, a call to action, etc.

-Again, they always exist: the ones who nod, or the ones who look interested in what you say, or the ones who participate with the topic.
+Again, they always exist: the ones who nod, look interested in what you say or participate in the topic.
 These are your friends in the audience (even if you’ve never met them before).

 These folks are:

-- Re-iterate your confidence.
-This works wonders as the more confident you become, the better you will speak.
-This in turn will invite more people to connect with you.
+- Reiterate your confidence.
+It works wonders; the more confident you become, the better you will speak.
+It, in turn, will invite more people to connect with you.

-You can and should actively call them out to participate even more – perhaps with a friendly question, or a shared joke.
-Do it in an unobtrusive manner so they don’t feel like you’re putting them on the spot.
+You can and should actively call them out to participate even more – perhaps with a friendly question or a shared joke.
+Do it discreetly so they don’t feel like you’re putting them on the spot.

 The success of your public speaking stint depends on the final cohesive message you send.
-This comes as much from your body language, tone and facial expressions as it does from the words you speak.
-So again practice in front of a mirror until so your body language appears natural and comfortable, and your facial expressions resonate with your voice (signaling confidence, conviction and clarity).
+It comes as much from your body language, tone, and facial expressions as it does from the words you speak.
+So again, practice before a mirror until your body language appears natural and comfortable and your facial expressions resonate with your voice (signaling confidence, conviction, and clarity).

-Hey there eager beaver, we know that you’re working mighty hard to step up your speaking skills.
+Hey there, an eager beaver.
+We know you’re working mighty hard to improve your speaking skills.
 But don’t panic when you trip.
-(And you will trip, sometime.)
+(And you will stumble sometime.)

-Even the most renowned orators are known to have a misstep or two in their long public speaking career.
-It’s not so much that you made a mistake that puts off the audience, it’s how quickly you get back on your feet that matters.
-If you can brush away your mistake with a joke or two, or even gracefully accept it before moving on, your audience will be more than willing to forgive you.
+Even the most renowned orators are known to have a misstep or two in their long public speaking careers.
+It’s not so much that you made a mistake that puts off the audience.
+It’s how quickly you get back on your feet that matters.
+If you can brush away your mistake with a joke or two or even gracefully accept it before moving on, your audience will be more than willing to forgive you.
 Forgive yourself first, and the audience will continue to love you.

-Here’s a positive thinking tip for you: visualize your success with public speaking, to create your success with public speaking.
+Here’s a positive thinking tip: visualize your success with public speaking to create your success with public speaking.

-As new-age Gurus have been repeatedly telling us, “As you think, so you do”.
-If you enter a presentation thinking that you’re going to enjoy it while you ace it, you’re more likely to have a successful session.
-But if you believe that ghost called fear and think you’re going to mess up, well, you’re actively preparing to mess it all up!
+As new-age Gurus have repeatedly told us, “As you think, so you do.”
+If you enter a presentation thinking you’ll enjoy it while you ace it, you’re more likely to have a successful session.
+But if you believe that ghost called fear and think you’re going to mess up, you’re actively preparing to mess it all up!